eggrobin/Nabuninuaihsus/notes/hard_to_find_signs.md

 Listed in the Oracc Global Sign List (OGSL) as esirₓ, but only attested in the Oracc Digital Corpus of Cuneiform Lexical Texts as til₆ (which the OGSL gives as the reading for KAD₅.KAD₅).

 DCCLT has esirₓ as LAK173 (Ebla, ED IIIa) mostly, and TAK₄ and KAD₅ in one NB tablet (http://oracc.iaas.upenn.edu/dcclt/P349924).

+## ❌: 𒆙 KAL%KAL

+http://oracc.museum.upenn.edu/ogsl/signlist/l0075/o0001576/index.html, only in DCCLT reconstructed in an Ea composite, no photo.